Ever hear that trauma/PTSD is permanent?

-Trauma lies not so much in the event but in the way you perceived and reacted to it.
+Trauma lies not so much in the event but in the way you perceived and reacted to the event.

 And past trauma is all too often an underlying and untreated cause for a host of other problems.

 Trauma effects are cumulative.
 The more traumas we’ve experienced, the more likely we are to be affected.